aws-samples/amazon-sagemaker-edge-defect-detection-computer-vision/README.md

 The architecture we will build during this workshop is illustrated below.
 Several key components can be highlighted:

 1. **Model development and training on the cloud**: This repository contains code for two pipelines based on [SageMaker Pipelines](https://docs.aws.amazon.com/sagemaker/latest/dg/pipelines.html) for each of the two model types used (classification and segmentation).
 These pipelines will be built and executed in a SageMaker Studio notebook.
 2. **Model deployment to the edge**: Once a model building pipeline executed successfully, models will be compiled with [SageMaker Neo](https://aws.amazon.com/sagemaker/neo/) and packaged with a [SageMaker Edge packaging job](https://docs.aws.amazon.com/sagemaker/latest/dg/edge-packaging-job.html).
 As such, they can be deployed onto the edge device via IoT Jobs.
 On the edge device an application is running which will receive the model deployment job payload via MQTT and download the relevant model package.
+The process of preparing the trained model for usage on the edge (i.e. compilation with Neo and packaging with Edge Manager) and deploying with AWS IoT is automated by using a step function workflow that is wired up to a approval event from SageMaker Model Registry.
 3. **Edge inference**: The edge device is running the actual application for defect detection.
 In this workshop, we will use an EC2 instance to simulate an edge device - but any hardware device (RaspberryPi, Nvidia Jetson) can be used as long as SageMaker Neo compilations are supported.
 During setup, a configuration package is being downloaded to edge device to configure SageMaker Edge Agent.
 The Edge Agent on the device can then load models deployed via OTA updates and make them available for prediction via a low-latency gRPC API (see [SageMaker Edge Manager documentation](https://docs.aws.amazon.com/sagemaker/latest/dg/edge.html)).

 ![architecture](img/architecture.png)